-The surfaces to be coated will be clean, free of dust, product or form oil.
+The surfaces to be coated will be clean, and free of dust, product, or form oil.
 They must be rough so that the coating binds properly.
-If the surface is not rough enough, it will be improved by wire brushing, stabbing, roughening, etc. The substrate must be wetted in order to be humid inside but wipe in order to be dry on the surface when the coating is being applied.
+If the surface is not rough enough, it will be improved by wire brushing, stabbing, roughening, etc. The substrate must be wetted to be humid inside but wiped to be dry on the surface when the coating is being applied.